Detailing terms are sometimes overly confusing & technical.

 * A note about paint polishing:

-► 3-Step Process: Compound, Polish & Wax
+3-Step Process: Compound, Polish, & Protection

-* Step 3 – Protection: A Protective Coating Wax, or Synthetic Sealant is used to seal the paint from the elements.
+* Step 3 – Protection: A Protective Nano Coating, Wax, or Synthetic Sealant is used to seal the paint from the elements.
 The LSP [last stage product] is determined by the needs and wants of the client.
 Sometimes a combination of these three or all of the above will be used to ensure proper longevity and beauty.
 This is what we call the sexy step!

-* Deeper Paint Defects
+DEEP Paint Defects

-To remove these deeper defects a combination of in-depth paint correction techniques and is the preferred method for any vehicle that is used as a daily driver.
-But please note that certain conditions, such as: paint chipping, clear coat failure, or extremely deep scratches (think key marks) that cannot be corrected with a paint correction processes alone.
-A high calibur detailer will be straightforward during a vehicle inspection and inform you of defects that will be either impossible to remove, or those that can only be minimized with specialized corrective services.
+To remove these deeper defects a combination of in-depth paint correction or light sanding may be required.Please note that certain conditions, such as: paint chipping, clear coat failure, or extremely deep scratches (think key marks) that cannot be corrected with a paint correction processes alone.
+A high calibur detailer will educate during a vehicle inspection and inform you of defects that will be either impossible to remove, or those that can only be minimized with specialized corrective services.

 Factory paint is t h i n